• Skip to Content

 A minimum GPA of 3.0 is required.

-Students must earn a minimum grade of "C-" in all PUBH and emphasis coursework.
+Students must earn a minimum grade of "C" in all MPH major requirements and area of emphasis coursework.

 PUBH 510Contemporary Foundations of Public Health Practice2